hampusnasstrom/metainfo-yaml2py/README.md

   sections:
     Activity:
       description: |
-        A base class for any activity in relation to an enitity.
+        A base class for any activity in relation to an entity.
       quantities:
         start_time:
           description: |